RaviTeja110820/aws/AWS Essentials.md

 ***Amazon Simple Storage Service (Amazon S3)*** is a service that provides object-level storage.
 Amazon S3 stores data as objects within buckets.
 >*Amazon S3 buckets* cannot be attached to Amazon EC2 instances.

-In the ***S3 Intelligent-Tiering*** storage class, Amazon S3 monitors objects’ access patterns.
-If you haven’t accessed an object for 30 consecutive days, Amazon S3 automatically moves it to the infrequent access tier, S3 Standard-IA.
-If you access an object in the infrequent access tier, Amazon S3 automatically moves it to the frequent access tier, S3 Standard.

 >***Access Control Lists*** let you control access to individual objects within an S3 bucket, where as ***Bucket Policies*** allow you to control access to entire buckets.
 In relation to S3.